 There are multiple steps in the financial aid application process.
 Students must file the Free Application for Federal Student Aid (FAFSA) after Oct.
 1st of each year to apply for aid for the upcoming year.
-We encourage students to apply by Buffalo State's priority filing deadline date.
+Students are encouraged to apply by Buffalo State's priority filing deadline date.

 The FAFSA can be found on-line at fafsa.gov.
-To expedite this process, a student and the parent of a dependent student will need to have an FSA ID; apply at fsaid.ed.gov/npas/index.htm.
-The FSA ID serves as the electronic signature on official financial aid documents.
+To expedite this process, students (and parents, if dependent student) will need to have an FSA ID.
+Apply at fsaid.ed.gov/npas/index.htm.
+The FSA ID serves as the electronic passport to federal student aid online.

 Approximately 30% of Buffalo State students will be required to complete the review of a student’s financial aid eligibility.
 This may include the submission of the IRS Tax Return Transcript and other supporting documents.
 This verification process is required to ensure the accuracy of information provided on the FAFSA.
-If selected, students and parents will be required to provide the office with the requested documentation before aid will be disbursed to the student.
+If selected, students (and parents, if dependent) will be required to provide the office with the requested documentation before aid will be disbursed to the student’s account.